Move Semantics

 Value Categories

-Types in Rue are categorized by how they behave when used:
+Types in Rue are categorized by how they behave when used (3.8:76):

-- Copy types can be implicitly duplicated when used.
-Using a Copy type does not consume the original value.
+- Copy types are implicitly duplicated by a use; using a Copy value does not consume the original.

-- Move types (also called affine types) are consumed when used.
-After using a move type value, the original binding becomes invalid.
+- Move types (also called affine types) are consumed by a use; after a move type value is used, the original binding becomes invalid.

 The following types are Copy types: